Each year, September 30 marks the National Day for Truth and Reconciliation.

 - Buy yourself an orange shirt from Native Northwest!

-On National Day for Truth and Reconciliation, and every day, there are many more things you can do to educate yourself.
+On National Day for Truth and Reconciliation and every day, there are many more things you can do to educate yourself.
 Please take time to listen, and learn, and take action on Reconciliation.

-In the wise words of the Hon.
-Murray Sinclair, “Education is what got us into this mess, and education will get us out.”
+“Education is what got us into this mess, and education will get us out.”